ampproject/amphtml/extensions/amp-geo/amp-geo.md

 ## Operation

-The `amp-geo` component uses the country from which the request originated, as an [ISO 3166-1 alpha-2](https://en.wikipedia.org/wiki/ISO_3166-1_alpha-2 "ISO 3166-1 alpha-2 ") country code.
+The `amp-geo` component uses the country from which the request originated in the form of an [ISO 3166-1 alpha-2](https://en.wikipedia.org/wiki/ISO_3166-1_alpha-2 "ISO 3166-1 alpha-2 ") country code.
 The `amp-geo` component determines this code from the client's IP address.

 If the country cannot be determined, the value is set to 'unknown'.
 If the grouping feature is used at least one group must contain 'unknown'.